JoelineAlves/hair_manager/TEST.md

     - testers reported that the site was responsive on their devices.
 * sign back into my account quickly.
     - admin testers confirmed they could sign back in quickly.
-* edit all reviews if necessary.
+* edit all hairstyle categories if necessary.
-    - admin testers confirmed they could edit reviews.
+    - admin testers confirmed they could edit hairstyle categories.
-* delete all reviews if necessary.
+* delete all hairstyle categories if necessary.
-    - admin testers confirmed they could delete all reviews individually.
+    - admin testers confirmed they could delete all hairstyle categories individually.
-* add new locations categories.
+* add new  hairstyle categories.
-    - admin testers confirmed they could add new locations.
+    - admin testers confirmed they could add new hairstyle categories.
-* edit locations categories.
+* edit  hairstyle categories.
-    - admin testers confirmed they could edit locations.
+    - admin testers confirmed they could edit hairstyle categories.
-* delete locations categories.
+* delete hairsstyle categories.
-    - admin testers confirmed they could delete reviews.
+    - admin testers confirmed they could delete hairstyle categories.
 * receive email messages from site users.
     - admin testers confirmed they could receive messages via the form.